FabianLoRs/surveys-backend/README.md

 # Surveys app

-The back-end of a surveys app.
+The back-end of a simple surveys app.

 The technologies I am using are: